zidehen/CV/README.md

 Teamwork has always been an important aspect of my nursing role since we work as part of a multi-disciplinary team that includes doctors, physiotherapists, clinical experts, and others to give the best possible patient care.
 In one instance, I had a patient that became acutely unwell and needed urgent attention.
 I continued to monitor the patient closely but I also needed to alert the other nurses in my bay and the medical team for their assistance.
 After much deliberation, each of us were assigned a task to carry out in order to stabilise the  patient.

 Additionally, being a team player was integral to my success at Makers.
 Working on group projects in small teams of 5-6 people to meet the project goals as well as pairing up daily to work on the weekly challenges both required strong collaboration and communication.
-Whenever we would get stuck on problem, I believe I am very good at boosting team morale and

 ## Education